trikota/neural-net-substitution-decypher/README.md

 # neural-net-substitution-decypher
-Recurrent net built with Keras.
+Recurrent net that is able to decrypt substitution enciphered strings.
+Built using keras.

 ## Basic idea ##